learn-co-curriculum/react-hooks-jsx/README.md

 <h1 className='greeting'>Hello, world!</h1>
 ```

 is just much more pleasant.
+When we're building complex applications, where
+components can be children of other components, JSX provides a critical boost to
+readability.

 Ultimately, all the JSX code we write will get compiled down to standard
 JavaScript and turn into things like `React.createElement`.